Stevenage brewery invests to get to net zero emissions

 Six Hills Brewing’s commitment to the environment also includes other steps in production.
 The company uses locally produced malts and all spent grains are given to a local farmer who uses them to feed his pigs.
 The final product is also only canned rather than using glass bottles which have a far higher carbon footprint.
-Paul outlined that can quality is now far superior to previous generations of can which often left a metallic aftertaste.
+Paul outlined that the quality of can is now far superior to previous generations, which often left a metallic aftertaste.

 One of the main ways the company takes emissions seriously is also in informing its customers about beer itself.
 “When you look at one of our pints of locally-made beer, I explain to customers that you are looking at a product which has around half the carbon footprint of an imported lager,” said Paul.